nynaalekhya/chat-room/README.md

 # Chat Room
-A chat application with real-time communication features like posts, comments and likes using MongoDB as Database, NodeJS for backend, and ReactJS for frontend.
+A chat application with real-time communication features like posts, comments and likes built using MongoDB as Database, NodeJS for backend, and ReactJS for frontend.

 #### What you need to run this code
 1. Node (13.12.0)